 fn first_word(s: &String) -> ?

 The first_word function has a parameter of type &String.
-We don’t want ownership, so this is fine.
+We don’t need ownership, so this is fine.
+(In idiomatic Rust, functions do not take ownership of their arguments unless they need to, and the reasons for that will become clear as we keep going.)
 But what should we return?
 We don’t really have a way to talk about part of a string.
 However, we could return the index of the end of the word, indicated by a space.
 Let’s try that, as shown in Listing 4-7.

 src/main.rs